How To Reduce Ping/Latency In Games On Windows 10?

-In Windows Update Properties window find "Startup type:" and set it to "Disabled".
-Then find "Service status:" and click "Stop" to stop this Windows Update service.
+In the Windows Update Properties window, find "Startup type:" and set it to "Disabled".
+Then, find "Service status:" and click "Stop" to stop the Windows Update service.

-Now Windows won't download any updates at any time, unless you revert these changes.
-We recommend you to use this method only when you are playing online games, but it is totally up to you.
+Windows will no longer download updates at any time, unless you revert these changes.
+We recommend that you use this method at your discretion and only when you are playing online games.

-Another thing you could try out is to change the way how the Windows updates are delivered.
-Windows 10 downloads updates on peer to peer basis, it has this feature that helps to save download bandwidth, peer-to-peer (P2P) delivery update mechanism.
-Using the P2P option, you can download a Windows update once, and then use that machine to spread the update to all computers on your local network, you can also download Windows updates from other users in your area.
-This feature could cause high ping problems while gaming and we are going to show you how to disable this feature on your Windows 10 operating system.
+You could also change the way Windows updates are delivered.
+Windows 10 downloads updates on a peer-to-peer basis - this feature helps to save download bandwidth via the peer-to-peer (P2P) delivery update mechanism.
+Using the P2P option, you can download a Windows update once, and then use that machine to spread the update to all computers on your local network.
+You can also download Windows updates from other users in your area.
+This feature might cause high ping problems while gaming, and so we demonstrate how to disable this feature on the Windows 10 operating system.
 First, go to Settings and select "Update & Security".

 Locate "Advanced options" under "Update settings" and click it.

 In the Advanced options window, click "Delivery Optimization".